Keeratsingh4521/Bootstrap/Mainfile.md

 ## Introduction
  Bootstrap 5 is a free front-end framework for faster and easier web development.
     Bootstrap includes HTML and CSS based design templates for typography, forms, buttons, tables, navbar, image as well as optional JavaScript plugins.
     Bootstrap 5 also gives you the ability to easily create responsive web designs.

 ## Installation

-Installation bootstrap using **npm** (node package manager).
+Install bootstrap using **npm** (node package manager).

 **npm** is a package manager for the javascript programing language.
 **npm** allows to install packages and manage dependencies.